Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: The VEIL Architecture

 \subsection{Deployment Patterns}

 The VEIL architecture supports multiple deployment patterns.
-This section will describe some of the primary broad variants that are both possible and likely to be needed.\\ The first deployment pattern is well-suited to organizations in highly regulated industries that are extremely averse to risk and prefer to keep their trusted Source Environment on premises, while needing access to the elastic storage and compute solutions offered by modern cloud platforms for the training and deployment of ML/AI models.
+This section will describe some of the primary broad variants that are both possible and likely to be needed.\\ The first deployment pattern is well-suited to organizations in highly regulated industries that are extremely averse to risk and prefer to keep their trusted Source Environment on-premises, while needing access to the elastic storage and compute solutions offered by modern cloud platforms for training and deploying ML/AI models.
 These organizations are likely to be in the finance and healthcare sectors, thus creating regulatory constraints on data residency or sovereignty, and on how data are used.
-In this pattern, the Source Environment is on-premises, but the Training and Inference Environments are located on an enterprise cloud platform, such as AWS, Azure, or GCP.\\ The second deployment pattern is the most secure, and is well-suited to organizations in the defense and intelligence sectors, as these organizations deal with highly classified data, as well as strict data sovereignty requirements.
-The VEIL architecture offers these organizations a solution that requires no external connectivity, as all environments will be fully on-premises with air-gapped connections.
+In this pattern, the Source Environment is on-premises, but the Training and Inference Environments are located on an enterprise cloud platform, such as AWS, Azure, or GCP.\\ The second deployment pattern is the most secure and well-suited to organizations in the defense and intelligence sectors, which handle highly classified data and strict data sovereignty requirements.
+The VEIL architecture offers these organizations a solution that requires no external connectivity, as all environments will be fully on-premises and air-gapped.
 However, the environments are still fully partitioned from each other to limit internal exposure, as a precaution against any breach of the Training or Inference Environments.\\ The third deployment pattern discussed in this section involves a hybrid or multicloud deployment.
 This deployment pattern is applicable to large, multi-regional enterprises that need ML training or inference across multiple cloud regions, cloud providers, or multiple vendor environments.
-These organizations will need a solution that complies with all regional regulations governing sensitive data, is cost-optimized, is compatible with distributed training workloads, and reduces vendor lock-in while maintaining privacy guarantees.\\ One real-world example of how this type of deployment pattern is useful can be found in the context of a multinational financial services organization, such as a large credit reporting agency.
-Such an organization would provide ML/AI solutions for credit decisioning and identity fraud detection in the context of new account openings, among other services and solutions, to financial institutions across multiple regions.
-Providing these types of services relies heavily on a variety of highly sensitive data sources on consumers and their identities, finances, repayment history, income, employment history, real property ownership, residencial history, and more.
-Clearly these sensitive data will be subject to strict regulations and data residency requirements.\\ To accommodate these regulations, these organizations currently maintain entirely separate data operations in each region.
-This has many effects on the operations and expenses of the organization.
-Notably, this often leads to useful solutions being deployed in single regions, limiting their benefit to the organization.
+These organizations will need a solution that complies with all regional regulations governing sensitive data, is cost-optimized, is compatible with distributed training workloads, and reduces vendor lock-in while maintaining privacy guarantees.\\ One real-world example of how this deployment pattern is useful can be found in a multinational financial services organization, such as a large credit reporting agency.
+Such an organization would provide ML/AI solutions for credit decisioning and identity fraud detection in the context of new account openings, among other services, to financial institutions across multiple regions.
+Providing these types of services relies heavily on a variety of highly sensitive data sources on consumers and their identities, finances, repayment history, income, employment history, real property ownership, residential history, and more.
+Clearly, these sensitive data will be subject to strict regulations and data residency requirements.\\ To accommodate these regulations, these organizations currently maintain entirely separate data operations in each region.
+This has many effects on the organization's operations and expenses.
+In particular, this often leads to useful solutions being deployed in single regions, limiting their benefit to the organization.
 In cases where a solution is deemed useful enough to be deployed in multiple regions, entire environments and pipelines for training and inference are duplicated across multiple regions in what are commonly called regionally-pinned deployments, as illustrated in Figure \ref{fig:regionally-pinned_deployments}.